 Do you have a content audit template?

 Yes, where possible we’ll produce recommendations using a content audit template so it’s easy for you to approve the recommendations.
 We typically produce this at the beginning of the content audit process.

-Normally we’ll give you the results in a content audit spreadsheet or PDF.
+We’ll give you the results in a content audit spreadsheet or PDF.

-Can you rewrite the content too?
+Can you rewrite my content too?